-Healthcare Effectiveness Data Information Set (HEDIS)
+Healthcare Effectiveness Data Information Set (HEDIS) and the Quality Rating System (QRS)

 HEDIS is a set of standardized performance measures developed by the National Committee for Quality Assurance (NCQA).
-HEDIS provides purchasers and consumers the ability to distinguish between health plans based on comparative quality.
+The Quality Rating System (QRS) is a measure set for Qualified Health Plans under the ACA Exchange that includes HEDIS and Pharmacy Quality Alliance (PQA) measures.
+HEDIS and QRS provide purchasers and consumers the ability to distinguish between health plans based on comparative quality.
 HEDIS is one of the most widely used systems of health care performance measures in the United States.
 As both Federal and State governments move toward a healthcare system that is quality-driven, HEDIS performance is becoming increasingly important for providers as well as for health plans.
 HEDIS results are based on statistically valid samples of members and are rigorously audited by an NCQA certified HEDIS auditor using a process designed by NCQA.
 NCQA requires accredited health plans to report the required audited HEDIS performance measures to NCQA.
+Similarly, CMS requires all Qualified Health Plans to collect and submit QRS to CMS.